findchris/mysql_proxy_adapter/README.markdown

 2. Add named connections to your database.yml.
 -------------------
-Slaves are configured on a by-environment basis, so pick any of your existing environments (development, production, etc.).
-Change the "driver" entry to "mysql_replication".
-Then, add a clones section like the one seen below.
+Be sure to set the 'adapter' attribute to 'mysql_proxy', and then add a 'named_connections' attribute containing your named connection as in the below example:

 production:
   adapter: mysql_proxy